krinosx/sdl2_gui/SDL2_GUI/ReadMe.txt

 *****************
 05/06/2017
 	- Implement TextArea component ( to show long texts ) -
 		* Implemented a first version of a textarea based on GUIPanel.
 This component support long text rendering with automatic line break, it has a padding attributes and show an text "(...)" when text overflows its defined height.

+	- Improvements:
-	- Improvements: Added a attribute to show/hide components.
+		* Added a attribute to show/hide components.
 If the component is set to hide it will no longer receive click events events or be draw.
+		* Added a feature to render textFields as a password fields.
+Now if the function textfield->setIsPassword(bool) receive TRUE as parameter the text will be rendered as a '*' characters.

 03/06/2017
 	* Implemented GUISpinner component